Origins and Destinations

 BANK_ACCOUNT

-External bank account.
+External bank account (for payouts)

 bank